Richard Clarke is sounding the alarm about another kind of 9/11

 If we had said a Russian army division is in Kansas, maybe people would have reacted?
 Well, the Russian cyber GRU outfit is in our power grid?
 It’s like, “Oh yeah, I’ve heard that before, so what.”

-FC: You’ve served all presidents from Reagan through George W. When you think about your experience there and you look at the White House today, what are you worried about?
+FC: You’ve worked in the administrations of four presidents, from Reagan through George W. When you think about your experience there and you look at the White House today, what are you worried about?
 What do you think about?

 RC: When the Trump administration began, they had a really good guy doing the cybercoordination job, the so-called cyberczar job.
 They didn’t give him all the power that, frankly, I had, but he was a good guy, and he had the right title.
 And then John Bolton came in and fired him, and didn’t replace him.
 The guy was named Rob Joyce.